wangtingc/ssvae/README.md

-Variational Autoencoder for Semi-supervised Text Classification
+Basic implementaion for 'Variational Autoencoder for Semi-supervised Text Classification'